bill-mahoney/changelog-automation/README.md

 ## Intro

-- Conventional Commits are a method of formatting git commit messages.
+- Conventional Commits are a standard method of formatting git commit messages.
   - Able to determine version (Major.Minor.Patch) of the next release based on commit messages since the last release.
   - [Conventional Commit Specification](https://www.conventionalcommits.org/en/v1.0.0/#specification)
 - EdgeX adopted Conventional Commits on all repositories in H2 2020.
   - [EdgeX Committing Code Guidelines](https://wiki.edgexfoundry.org/display/FA/Committing+Code+Guidelines#CommittingCodeGuidelines-ConventionalCommits)
 - Conventional Commits enables changelog automation that can be done at release time or after any new PR is merged (ongoing).

-**This demo was run with: [app-functions-sdk-go@v2.0.0-dev.43](https://github.com/edgexfoundry/app-functions-sdk-go/tree/v2.0.0-dev.43)**
+**This demo was run from a forked: [app-functions-sdk-go@v2.0.0-dev.43](https://github.com/edgexfoundry/app-functions-sdk-go/tree/v2.0.0-dev.43)**

 ## git-chglog